ServiceWeaver/weaver/website/blog/deployers.md

 - **Rollouts**.
 A deployer should implement [versioned rollouts][versioning], allowing one version of an application to be rolled out as a replacement to a previously running version.

+- **Security**.
+If you're writing a deployer that deploys applications on an unsecured network, you should consider enabling mTLS and implementing the `GetSelfCertificate`, `VerifyClientCertificate`, and `VerifyServerCertificate` methods.

 - **Tooling**.
 A deployer should provide tooling to inspect and debug the state of an application. `weaver multi status`, `weaver multi dashboard`, and